 This week we got a chance to unbox the Nespresso Creatista Plus and it was a surprisingly good experience.
 With Maxwell Colonna-Dashwood’s keynote address at Creative Coffee Week still fresh in our minds, one has to consider what the biggest barrier to entry is for consistently good home coffee: Equipment, the skills to use the equipment and the time we have to make good coffee happen.
-So it was great timing that we received this machine the week after Maxwell's talk as we were able to view it with fresh eyes.

 We have to give credit to Nespresso - they are continually innovating and looking at how quickly this coffee market is evolving - and coming up with coffee products to fit those emerging gaps.
 Case in point?
 The first thing we noticed as we unboxed the Creatista Plus is that is has a steam wand, and a proper barista milk jug.
 And not just any steam wand - a Breville steam wand.
 Nespresso built an entire empire on the fact that at home, work and in small-scale hospitality situations people want a quick, consistent shot of espresso.
 But now they also want to have control over the variables that make the coffee their coffee and understand that giving the user the ability to attempt latte art because they have perfectly textured milk is a big win.